Photo: L-R: Rex Schuberg, Morgan Bolden, Seth Bolden, Rick Steinke, Tom Shanahan

 First, at the ESPN College GameDay set, we met West Point’s Seth Bolden and his older sister that attends Annapolis, Morgan Bolden.

 Seth and Col. Steinke had so many West Point notes to compare I didn’t talk much with him, but Morgan told me she grew up wanting to attend one of the academies.
 Her choice was made for her; Navy recruited her as a lacrosse player out of Cathedral High in Indianapolis.

-Rex, a track athlete at Ferris, wore a varsity styled jacket embroidered with “Ferris State Bulldogs” to represent our hometown college’s NCAA Division II football semifinal game at Minnesota State that kicked off at the same time.
+Rex, a track athlete at Ferris, wore a varsity styled jacket embroidered with “Ferris State Bulldogs” to represent our hometown college’s NCAA Division II football semifinal game.
+The Bulldogs played at Minnesota State in a game that kicked off at the same time.

 Refreshingly, some fans in the crowd noted his jacket and mentioned the game.
-It’s good to know not all fans are limited to Alabama, Clemson, Notre Dame and Oklahoma in the College Football Playoff.
+It’s good to know not all fans in college sports are limited to Alabama, Clemson, Notre Dame and Oklahoma in the College Football Playoff.

 But we were kicking ourselves for not bringing a Ferris flag to be captured by the GameDay cameras.

 Then we made our way to a tailgate with a retired general, Lt.
 Gen. Ken Hunzeker.
 Rick served under Hunzeker when Hunzeker was a Colonel and battalion commander.
 He told us Rick’s exceptional work and support helped him gain his promotion to general.

 Rick’s rise up the Army officer ranks didn’t surprise us.
 Rex told a story about Rick as the quarterback at Big Rapids High.
 After a disappointing junior season, he gathered the returning players and told them “this isn’t happening again.”

 “That was leadership Rick showed early on,” Rex said.